dpwright/srs/README.md

 This first release of `srs` is an _alpha_ release -- it is functionally complete, but the user interface is in its very early stages, documentation is lacking, and there may be bugs.
+Since elements in the workspace format may change, it is not recommended to use this version for actual practice.
+Treat it as a "sneak preview".
+Version 0.2 is intended to be much closer to a final, usable system, so please watch the project for updates on when that version is released.

 With that in mind, read on...

 ### Initialising a workspace